apliatsios/quiz/README.md

 #### Steps to install

 1. Fork the repo
-2. Edit and then create a pull request
+2. Edit and then create a pull request in the `dev` branch

 #### What to do
 1. Update your Apache/hosts configuration so that `client` folder serves the `dev.client.com` host at port `8080`